Eagles are admired the world over as living symbols of power, freedom, and transcendence.

 - In Greece, Golden Eagles eat turtles, dropping them from great heights onto rocks to break open their armoured shells.

-- Although most eagles are carnivorous the African Vulturine Fish-Eagle is primarily a vegetarian, feeding on rich oil palm fruits.
+- Although most eagles are carnivorous the African Vulturine Fish-Eagle is primarily vegetarian, feeding on rich oil palm fruits.

 - Some eagles are built with short wings and long tails enabling them to hunt in the tight confines of a forest, while others have short tails and broad long wings allowing them to soar high above open plains and water.